Everything we know about the Atlanta mass shooting that left one dead

 The suspect

+Police arrested a suspect at a condo complex in Cobb County on Wednesday evening, after spotting suspect Deion Patterson earlier in the day on a Department of Transportation traffic camera.

-Police released a photo of the suspect who appears to be a young to early-middle age Black man wearing a grey hoodie, black pants, grey and white sneakers, a white medical mask, and what appears to be a tan tactical bag over his abdomen.
+Officials haven’t formally announced that it was Mr Patterson who was arrested, but video footage of the apprehension matches a photo of the suspect, who appeared to be a young to early-middle age Black man wearing a grey hoodie, black pants, grey and white sneakers, a white medical mask, and what appears to be a tan tactical bag over his abdomen.

-The suspect was identified by police as Deion Patterson, 25.
-They warned he was armed, dangerous, and advised the public not to approach him if they see him.
+The suspect was identified by police as Deion Patterson, 24.
+They warned he was armed and dangerous, and advised the public not to approach him if they see him.

-“Based on our preliminary investigation, these are photos believed to be of the active shooter.
-Anyone with any information on this person’s whereabouts is asked to call 911,” Atlanta police said in a tweet.
-“The suspect is believed to be armed and dangerous and should not be approached.”

-Police told CNN that the suspect is someone they are familiar with, but have not provided further details.
+The Daily Beast managed to reach Mr Patterson’s mother, who told them the VA had given him medicine that affected his judgement.

+“The damn VA gave him some messed up medication.
+And all he wanted was an Ativan,” his mother, Minyone Patterson, told The Daily Beast.